Tyrn/wei/the-insider-en.typ

 storied shanty  houses  built from the stuff  that  Bemish  wouldn't dare to build a  cardboard  box; potters on the floating  market sold enticing  jars painted with grasses  and flowers and empty rainbow hued Coke bottles.
-Melon peels and colorful wraps floated down the canal - the remnants of everything that grew on Weia and came from the skies,  everything that found a place in the mammoth belly of the Sky City but didn't find a place in the weak bowels of its sewage.
+Melon peels and colorful wraps floated down the canal---the remnants of everything that grew on Weia and came from the skies,  everything that found a place in the mammoth belly of the Sky City but didn't find a place in the weak bowels of its sewage.